Sleep disturbances in your 50s could be the first warning signs for Alzheimer's

 The Alzheimer’s

-According to the WHO (World Health Organization), currently 55 million people live with dementia worldwide, of which between 60% and 70% have Alzheimer’s.
+According to the WHO (World Health Organization), 55 million people are age-associated with dementia worldwide, of which between 60% and 70% have Alzheimer’s.

 With the aging population, it is estimated that dementia could affect 78 million people eight years from now and 139 million by 2050.